aleperno/springer-free-books/README.md

 # springer-free-books
 Python Script to download Springer Books

-When ran the first time, the script will download a Excell file containing all the available books.
+When ran the first time, the script will download a Excel file containing all the available books.
 It will download ALL the books listed in the file, once it downloads it, it prompts a message and waits for an ENTER.